 The CSU's Early Start Program

-(Please note that Early Start is not required for transfer students or out-of-state students, but out-of-state freshman students are strongly encouraged to complete remediation courses during the summer before the freshman year)
+(Please note that Early Start is not required for transfer students or out-of-state students, but out-of-state freshman students are strongly encouraged to complete remediation courses during the summer before the freshman year or risk extending the time to graduate by one year)

 "What You Should I Do if My ELM (Math) and/or EPT (English) Scores Were Not High Enough to Demonstrate Math and/or English Proficiency (ELM Score of 0-49 / EPT Score of 0-146)"